nmwalsh/rekognition-101/README.md

 ### Create an access key for the user you created in *Create an IAM User*.

-- Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.
+- Sign in to the AWS Management Console and open the [IAM console](https://console.aws.amazon.com/iam/)

 - In the navigation pane, choose *Users*.